Arizona Drug Law Proposition 200

 Phoenix Criminal Attorney May Help You Get a Prop 200 Exemption

-Although Arizona still doles out strict punishments for even minor, non-violent drug offenses, your case might be eligible for Prop 200.
+Although Phoenix still doles out strict punishments for even minor, non-violent drug offenses, your case might be eligible for Prop 200.
 However, it is absolutely essential to consult and retain a defense attorney who is knowledgeable and experienced about Prop 200.
 This way, you may end up in a better place in your life than jail or prison.

 Phoenix Criminal Attorney provides our clients with focused legal assistance for Proposition 200 eligible drug charges.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you are facing any kind of Prop 200 eligible drug charge in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are facing any kind of Prop 200 eligible drug charge in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.